ImageMagick/Usage-Markdown/color_mods/index.md

 Both the above "`-level`" variants also allow you to use a third setting.
 The 'gamma' adjustment value.
-By default this is set to a value of `1.0`', which does not do any sort of mid-tone adjustment of the resulting image, producing a pure linear mapping of the values from the old image to the new image.
+By default, this is set to a value of `1.0`', which does not do any sort of mid-tone adjustment of the resulting image, producing a pure linear mapping of the values from the old image to the new image.

 However by making this value larger, you will curve the resulting line so as to brighten the image, while shrinking that value will darken the image.